lwb4/reddit-reposter/README.md

 Eventually, my repost *surpassed* the original post in number of upvotes, ending up around 50k.

+* * *

-`repost.py` dredges up an old repost from a subreddit of your choosing, makes sure it's at least 200 days old, and reposts it on your account.
-It WILL NOT work on new accounts; Reddit's spam filter will automatically block your posts.
-However, it will work on an already established account that you have succesfully posted/commented/lurked from for at least, say, a month or so.
+The premise is simple. `repost.py` dredges up an old repost from a subreddit of your choosing, makes sure it's at least 200 days old, and reposts it on your account.

+Note that this will not work on new accounts -- Reddit's spam filter will automatically block the posts.
+However, it should work on any account older than a few weeks, with at least a few comments and/or posts.

 * * *